ck2136/reproducible_research/readme.md

 - Form a group with a person sitting next to you or a friend.
 - For each group, on github.com create 1 repository.
 - On the setting tab, add each group members username, fullname or e-mail address
-- Create folder in local machines and initialize. `git init`
+- For only one member, create a folder in local machine and initialize. `git init`
-- One member of the team create an R script that loads car data and make histogram of any variable (`data(mtcars) hist(mtcars$cyl)`)
+    - Create a R script that loads car data and make histogram of any variable (`data(mtcars) hist(mtcars$cyl)`)
+    - Add/Stage the newly created files and commit the changes. `git add file / git commit -m "message"`
+    - Add the remote repository `git remote add origin <address>`
+    - Wait until other member pushes changes into repo then pull the changes `git pull origin <branch>`
 - Another member create README.md file and put anything in it. (some description of folder is fine)
     - Add/Stage the newly created files and commit the changes. `git add file / git commit -m "message"`
     - Add the remote repository `git remote add origin <address>`
     - Push changes made in the local repo `git push origin <branch>`
-    - if conflict arises pull first.
+    - If conflict arises pull first.
-- Pull changes made from the remote repo `git pull origin <branch>`
-- Create new branch (name it anything) `git branch <branch> / git checkout <branch>`
+- All Members create new branch (name it anything) `git branch <branch> / git checkout <branch>`
     - Make changes to the other teammates file. (add comment or new histogram)
     - Push changes onto the remote `git push origin <branch>`
     - Pull <new branch> of teammate `git pull origin <new branch teammate>`
-- Merge new branch to master branch in local `git checkout master; git merge <new branch teammate>`
+- Merge new branch to master branch in local repository `git checkout master; git merge <new branch teammate>`
     - resolve conflict if necessary
 - Push local master to origin `git push origin master`
     - resolve conflict if necessary
 - Check difference in the branches from master and <new branch> `git diff master <new branch>`
+- Now try removing files with `git rm <file>`
+    - commit change afterwards
+- Now try removing branches with `git branch -d <branch name>`
+    - commit change afterwards

 Usually the final step is to keep everything in master branch.
 The usual workflow will consist of staying in a working branch, pulling from `origin/master`, making changes, pushing changes to `origin/master` or `origin/branch`.